thelonious/kld-array-iterators/README.md

 * next - returns the next value from the iterator or null if the iterator has been exhausted
 * reset - reset the iterator allowing it to provide all of its values again

-All iterators include the following array-like methods as well
+All sub-classes of Iterator include the following array-like methods as well:

 * forEach(callback) - invokes the callback for each item in the iterator.
 The callback receives a single argument; the current value of the iterator.
 * every(callback) - invokes the callback for each item in the iterator.
 Returns true if all calls to the callback return true.
 Processing stops the first time a callback returns false.
 An empty iterator will return true.